mattmiara04/ai110-module3show-musicrecommendersimulation-starter/README.md

 - about how recommenders turn data into predictions
 - about where bias or unfairness could show up in systems like this

+This project helped me understand how recommendation systems turn user preferences and item features into a ranked prediction.
+Even though this system is simple, it still demonstrates the core idea behind real recommenders where it represents data, compares it, and assigns scores.
+I learned that the features you choose, like genre, mood, and energy, directly control what the model is capable of recommending.

+It also showed me how bias can easily enter a system.
+A small or unbalanced dataset can limit what gets recommended, and the weights in the scoring system can favor certain types of songs over others.
+This means the system might repeatedly push similar content, even if the user’s actual taste is more complex.
+It made me realize that real-world recommenders need to be carefully designed to avoid reinforcing narrow patterns.

 ---